Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Discussion

 \cite{10.1111/j.1365-2966.2011.18471.x} and \cite{10.1111/j.1365-2966.2010.16970.x} provide the most recent study of commonality of IP emission among the pulsar population.
-At the time of their writing, the number of known pulsars totaled around 1500 with $\sim$2\% exhibiting IPs.
+At the time of their writing, the number of known pulsars totaled around 1500 with $\sim$2\% exhibiting IPs as defined as we have.
 This is roughly consistent with a recent paper on FAST-discovered pulsars, in which 39 of the 682 pulsars have IPs \citep{wang2023fast}.
-For a purely random distribution of alignments, $\sim$5\% of pulsars should exhibit IPs \citep{10.1111/j.1365-2966.2008.13382.x}, more than half of what is actually observed.
-Both \cite{10.1111/j.1365-2966.2011.18471.x} and \cite{10.1111/j.1365-2966.2008.13382.x} were able to reconcile this discrepancy under the condition that the magnetic axis undergoes alignment on $>$10 MYr time-scales, which would also explain the observed period distribution of pulsars with IPs \citep{10.1111/j.1365-2966.2008.13382.x}.
+For a purely random distribution of alignments, $\sim$5\% of pulsars should exhibit IPs \citep{10.1111/j.1365-2966.2008.13382.x} as defined as we have, more than twice of what is actually observed.
+Both \cite{10.1111/j.1365-2966.2011.18471.x} and \cite{10.1111/j.1365-2966.2008.13382.x} were able to reconcile this discrepancy under the condition that the magnetic axis undergoes alignment on $>$10 Myr time-scales, which would also help explain the observed period distribution of pulsars with IPs \citep{10.1111/j.1365-2966.2008.13382.x}.
 More recently, \cite{beskin} pointed out that counter-alignment was an equally viable explanation as well as predicting period dependencies of both cases for one and two-pole IPs.
-Determining the emission geometry for PSR J0225+1727 and other new IP pulsars are useful constraints for better determining how the magnetic axis evolves in time.
+Determining the emission geometry for PSR J0225+1727 and other new IP pulsars will provide useful constraints for better determining how the magnetic axis evolves with age.
 With the recent doubling of IPs from FAST, theorists are well-positioned to improve model constraints.
-We note PSR J0225+1727 has an old dynamical age relative to other IP pulsars, as seen in Fig.~6 from \cite{10.1111/j.1365-2966.2011.18471.x}, and may be an informative source depending on the statistics of IPs gleaned from FAST.